 The Pages and Topics Inventory tables summarize data found in your inventory.

-In Pages Inventory each row has a unique URL.
+The Pages Section: Each row has a unique URL.
 But it can be associated with multiple topics and other data points such as content briefs, publication date, and assignees.

-In Topics Inventory each row has a unique topic but multiple pages can rank for the same topic.
+The Topics Section: Each row has a unique topic but multiple pages can rank for the same topic.

 Summarized data is typically displayed as a total, average, maximum, minimum, or range.

 Clicking on an inventory row lets you drill down deeper to see its details.

 Value-based metrics use cost-per-click as the default measure of value-per-visit.
 You can configure this based on how you measure ROI from organic traffic.

 Value of a topic is based on our organic traffic estimate times the value-per-visit.
 Our organic traffic estimate is based on the search volume, considering your current position in the search engine results accounting for the impact of any SERP features.
 The value is expressed as a monthly dollar figure.